Mrblack2004/InternCompass/replit.md

 # Overview

 This is a full-stack internship management system built with React, Express, and PostgreSQL.
 The application provides two interfaces: an intern dashboard for tracking progress, tasks, and meetings, and an admin dashboard for managing all interns, tasks, meetings, and certificates.
-The system features real-time notifications, progress tracking, certificate generation, and comprehensive CRUD operations for all entities.
+The system features Excel sheet integration for data import, automated progress tracking based on task completion and attendance, automatic certificate generation, and real-time notifications.

+## Excel Sheet Integration

+The system now imports data from Excel sheets placed in the `excel-templates/` folder:

+### Required Excel Files Structure:

+**For Interns (`interns.json` or `interns.xlsx`):**
+- username (unique identifier)
+- password (login credential)
+- name (full name)
+- email (contact email)
+- mobileNumber (with country code)
+- department (work department)
+- startDate (YYYY-MM-DD format)
+- endDate (YYYY-MM-DD format)

+**For Admins (`admins.json` or `admins.xlsx`):**
+- username (unique identifier)
+- password (login credential)
+- name (full name)
+- email (contact email)
+- role (job title/role)

+### Upload Process:
+1. Place Excel files in `excel-templates/` folder
+2. Name them `interns.json` and `admins.json` (JSON format currently supported)
+3. Restart the application to import data
+4. System validates and imports only new records

 # User Preferences